-4. Interviewer should be skillful and should have a good experience in conducting interviews as the person should not stumble in the middle of the interview.
+4. The interviewer should be skillful and should have a good experience in conducting interviews as the person should not stumble in the middle of the interview.

-5. Interviewers should also have a good exercise on how to proceed an unstructured interview as it is very tricky and it adds more responsibility towards the interview process.
+5. Interviewers should also have a good exercise on how to proceed with an unstructured interview as it is very tricky and it adds more responsibility towards the interview process.

 Advantages of Unstructured Interview:

-1. Better understanding of the candidate than in a structured interview:
+1. The better understanding of the candidate than in a structured interview:

 For example, in an interview, the interviewer asks the candidate about how to market a mobile phone and expects a different answer.
 The candidate explains it with various techniques involved which the interviewer might not really know.

 2. It is very flexible and more comfortable:

-In case of unstructured interview, the candidate might be very comfortable as it proceeds like a conversation than one on one type.
+In case of an unstructured interview, the candidate might be very comfortable as it proceeds like a conversation than one on one type.
 And moreover, an unstructured interview has a flexibility in explaining the concept in a very informal way which exhibits the pure knowledge rather than a bookish explanation.

 3. Very practical method to analyze the candidate:

-The interview questions or answers are happen to be very spontaneous and it shows the real intentions and knowledge of the candidate to the interviewer.
+The interview questions or answers happen to be very spontaneous and it shows the real intentions and knowledge of the candidate to the interviewer.

-4. It is very valid and interactive way:
+4. It is a very valid and interactive way:

-Unstructured interviews are very valid comparatively to structured interviews because of the thorough understanding of the concept as well as the interviewer will be able to clarify the doubts of concept told by the candidate.
+Unstructured interviews are va ery valid comparison to structured interviews because of the thorough understanding of the concept as well as the interviewer will be able to clarify the doubts of concept told by the candidate.